projectcontour/contour/site/content/docs/main/deploy-options.md

   - update the serviceAccountName to match the unique name used in `00-common.yaml`
   - update the `contourcert` volume to reference the unique `Secret` name generated from `02-certgen.yaml` (e.g. `contourcert<unique-suffix>`)
   - update the `contour-config` volume to reference the unique `ConfigMap` name used in `01-contour-config.yaml`
-  - add an argument to the container, `--leader-election-resource=<unique lease name>`, so this Contour instance uses a separate leader election `Lease`
+  - add an argument to the container, `--leader-election-resource-name=<unique lease name>`, so this Contour instance uses a separate leader election `Lease`
   - add an argument to the container, `--envoy-service-name=<unique envoy service name>`, referencing the unique name used in `02-service-envoy.yaml`
   - add an argument to the container, `--ingress-class-name=<unique ingress class>`, so this instance only processes Ingresses/HTTPProxies with the given ingress class.
 - `03-envoy.yaml`: